-You can download the WordPress platform on the official WordPress.org website: WordPress versions archive.
+You can download the WordPress platform on the official WordPress.org website: Download WordPress.
+If you need another release, follow this link: WordPress versions archive.
 Once the platform is downloaded, you’ll need to unpack the files.
 You can use any file archiver that supports ZIP format to unpack the ZIP file.

 Once the WordPress platform files and folders are unpacked, you need to upload them to the hosting server.

 Upload the files and folders to the server into the PUBLIC_HTML or WWW directory.

 If you can’t find the PUBLIC_HTML or WWW directory on your hosting server, contact your hosting provider and find out where you should upload the website files to.

 You can also take a look at these tutorials that give detailed information on how to upload the files to a hosting server:

 Next, you need to create a database for the WordPress platform.